152334H/react-viewer-viewer/README.md

+# a homemade tauri (?) native application (??)

-# How can I use this?
+## How can I use this?

 The right question to ask is, "_Why_ should I use this?"

-# Why should I use this?
+## Why should I use this?

-You should not.
+You should not. **Please do not try to run this project**.
 As the project description notes, this project is a personal exercise and will be filled with unintentional examples of terrible development practices.
 I am only publishing this for the free Github Action hours I want to use to compile native Windows binaries.

-# But I really want to, though.
+## But I really want to, though.

 Okay, but don't say I didn't warn you.

+---

 The first step is to clone this repository AND my fork of [react-viewer](https://github.com/152334H/react-viewer) into separate directories, with your filesystem looking like this: